Sharing the Wonders of Sport Across Frontiers

 The Japan-Korea-China Junior Sports Exchange Meet

-The Japan-Korea-China junior sports exchange meet has hosted in turn by Japan, Korea and China since 1993 for promoting sporting exchange between the three countries, fostering mutual understanding and enhancing international sporting competitiveness.
+The Japan-Korea-China junior sports exchange meet has been hosted in turn by Japan, Korea and China since 1993 for promoting sporting exchange between the three countries, fostering mutual understanding and enhancing international sporting competitiveness.
 Participants are from four teams, representing Japan, Korea, China and the host region.
-This exchange meet is very unique as international multi-sports event for high school students.
+This exchange meet is very unique as an international multi-sports event for high school students.
 The next exchange meet in 2021 will be held in Jeju Special Self-Governing Province, Korea, and the exchange meet in Japan is scheduled to be held in August 2023 in Wakayama Prefecture, Japan.

 Japan-Korea Sports Exchange Program